vntuananhbui/Padding-Plant-Prediction/frontend/README.md

 - 🖼️ Image upload for plant disease analysis
 - 📊 Real-time prediction results
+- 📝 Run any single prediction (disease, variety, age) or all at once with the 'All' option
 - 📱 Responsive design for all devices
 - 🎨 Modern UI with shadcn/ui components
 - 🌙 Dark mode support
-- 📝 Prediction history tracking
 - 🗂️ View full prediction history in a beautiful dialog, with each result shown in a card and clear prediction type headers
+- 🧩 When running 'All', see all results grouped together in the UI and in history

 ## Tech Stack